sql-js/sql.js/README.md

  * More recent version of SQLite (3.8.4)
  * Compiled to asm.js (should be faster, at least on firefox)
  * Changed API.
 Results now have the form <code>[{'columns':[], values:[]}]</code>
  * Improved GUI of the demo.
-It now has syntax highlighting, and displays results in nice HTML tables.
+It now has :
+   * syntax highlighting
+   * nice HTML tables to display results
+   * ability to load and save sqlite database files

 ## Related